 - TEXTBOOKS are provided on loan and must be returned to IAU at the end of the term.
 For students enrolled in the Marchutz School of Fine Arts program, art supplies/materials are provided (included) for the mandatory Marchutz core art courses.

-- EXCURSIONS, The School of Humanities and Social Sciences: 2 day excursions (Semester programs and 6-week Summer programs).
-1 day excursion (3-week Summer programs).
+- EXCURSIONS, The School of Humanities and Social Sciences: 1 day excursion.
 Locations to be decided.
 Meals on excursions are not included.

 - EXCURSIONS, The Marchutz School of Fine Arts: 1 overnight excursion (Semester programs).
-2 day excursions (6-week Summer programs).
-1 day excursion (3-week Summer programs).
+1 day excursions (Summer programs).
 Locations to be decided.
 Meals on excursions are not included.

 - CULTURAL ACTIVITIES within Aix-en-Provence (museum visits, walking tours, etc.)